 Less Obvious Plagiarism

 Make sure to place direct quotes from another person in quotation marks.
-This is especially important to remember when you are taking notes from any source you use.
 Make sure to copy the words exactly as they appear in the source.

 Make sure to include complete and correct citations in your works cited list.